 What is the job like

-66% of IT Support Specialists said they were satisfied with their job and 45% said they feel like their job is making other people’s lives better.
+66% of Computer Support Specialists said they were satisfied with their job and 45% said they feel like their job is making other people’s lives better.

 Is this right for me

 You can read more about these career personality types here.